 - Chimney leaning or pulling away from the house

 When these signs are prevalent and your foundation is sinking or settling, there is really only one permanent and ideal solution to the problem: foundation piers.
 We will use one of two types of piers depending on the situation and what we determine to be the best for your home.

-The two types of piers are push piers and helical piers.
+The two types of piers in Omaha are push piers and helical piers.
 The push piers are inserted a few feet at a time using a hydraulic press and they go all the way down to bedrock to offload the weight of your home from the soil onto the piers.
 These work best in what is relatively softer soil and are used when we don't think the soil will ever have the capacity to properly support your home.
 The helical piers perform the same job but differently.
 They are shaped with threads like a large screw and will be able to support weight on the threads and do not have to be installed as far down as push piers.
 They are installed by screwing them into the ground below your foundation until we are certain they can support the weight and the foundation is rested on them.